-According to udn.com, researchers confirmed, using carbon dating technology, that the mother would have stood 160 cm tall, or 5 foot 2 inches, when she was alive, and would have been around 20 to 25 years old when she passed away.
+According to udn.com, researchers confirmed, using carbon-dating technology, that the mother would have stood 160 centimeters tall, or 5 feet 2 inches, when she was alive, and would have been around 20 to 25 years old when she passed away.

-Whereas the infant in her arms would have been 50 cm tall, or over a foot and a half, and aged 6 months old, at the time the baby had died.
+Whereas the infant in her arms would have been 50 centimeters tall, or over a foot and a half, and aged 6 months old at the time the baby had died.
 However, researchers couldn’t determine the baby’s gender.

 The excavation of the site started in May 2014 and finished in a year’s time.